 Remedy

-Jaguar will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the seat belts.
-They will be replaced, if necessary.
+General Motors will notify owners by mail and instruct you to take your truck to a dealer to inspect the front-row centre seat belt bracket attachments.
+The dealer will reassemble the brackets correctly, if necessary.

 Safety Risk